IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 In addition to the claims provided in [RFC8414] Authorization Servers should provide the following claim:

 * *access_token_format (optional)*:  JSON string defining the format of the access token as provided by the Authorization Server.
 This allows Resource Servers to learn about methods of verification.
-Authorization Server actors supporting the JWT Token option must set this claim value to "ihe-jwt".
-Authorization Server actors supporting the SAML Token Option must set this claim value to "ihe-saml".
+Authorization Server Actors supporting the JWT Token Option must set this claim value to "ihe-jwt".
+Authorization Server Actors supporting the SAML Token Option must set this claim value to "ihe-saml".
 Authorization Servers providing tokens that are non-parsable must set this value to "opaque".
 Authorization Servers supporting access tokens in other structured formats may use alternative format identifiers.

 ##### 3.103.4.2.3 Expected Actions